thudzj/ScalableBDL/README.md

       'eval loss {}, eval acc {}'.format(eval_loss, eval_acc))
 ```

-To expand the point-estimate parameters into random variables, we only need to invoke
+To expand the point-estimate parameters into Bayesian variables, we only need to invoke
 ```python
 bayesian_net = to_bayesian(net)
 bayesian_net.apply(unfreeze)